-Unfortunately too many transgender Australians report experiencing discrimination in the workplace, or when they look for accommodation or when they access goods and services.
+Unfortunately, too many transgender and intersex Australians report experiencing discrimination in the workplace, or when they are looking for accommodation, or when they are accessing goods and services.

 It is unlawful to be discriminated against on the basis of your gender identity.

-Even so, that doesn’t stop some employers from sacking a trans worker, or reducing their hours, or refusing them a promotion.
+Even so, that doesn’t stop some employers from sacking trans and intersex workers, or reducing their hours, or refusing them a promotion.

-Trans workers are particularly vulnerable when they ‘come out’ or when they are transitioning.
+Trans workers are particularly vulnerable to discrimination and harassment when they ‘come out’ or when they are transitioning.

-Transgender people may identify as heterosexual, homosexual, bisexual, asexual, or may decline to label their sexual orientation.
+Transgender and intersex people may identify as heterosexual, homosexual, bisexual, asexual, or may decline to label their sexual orientation.

 Who Qualifies As Transgender?